everactive/network-manager/docs/report-bug.md

 $ nmcli c
 ```

+It is a good idea to set the log level to DEBUG so that the verbose information
+is provided.
+To do this for NetworkManager please see the [Logging Messages](logging-messages.md)
+page.

 If there is a modem and the modem-manager snap is installed, also add the output
 of